tucommenceapousser/php-remote-storage/SERVER.md

 These instructions were tested with Fedora 23 and Ubuntu 14.04 LTS.

-In addition, instructions are provided to install a simple remoteStorage compatible application to test and play with the server.

 We will be using the Apache web server with `mod_php`.
 This is the most common deployment scenario, and most people will have some familiarity with this.